zv3zdochka/Bot/README.md

 - `/free <user_id>`: Release a user from ban.
 - `/delete <user_id>`: Delete a user.

+## License

+This project is licensed under the MIT License.

 ## Contributions

 Contributions to improve and extend the functionality of this bot are welcome.
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [Author's Terms](LICENSE).
-Modification and redistribution are only permitted with the author's consent.
+---